directus-labs/guest-authoring/ios directus/index.md

 ---
 title: 'Getting Started with Directus and iOS'
 description: 'Integrate Directus into your iOS app.
 Fetch and display dynamic content with ease using SwiftUI'
-author: Harshpal Bhirth
+author:
-name: ''
+    name: 'Harshpal Bhirth'
-avatar_file_name: 'add-to-directory'
+    avatar_file_name: 'avatar.jpeg'
 ---

 ## Introduction
 In this tutorial, you will learn how to configure an iOS project that interacts with the Directus API to fetch and showcase posts.
-Whether you're a seasoned iOS developer or just starting your journey, this step-by-step guide will provide you with the necessary instructions to set up Directus integration your SwiftUI-based iOS app.
+Whether you're a seasoned iOS developer or just starting your journey, this step-by-step guide will provide you with the necessary instructions to set up Directus integration for your SwiftUI-based iOS app.

 ## Before You Start